sunny7x7/TrendingApp/README.md

 **1. Number of Data Entries per Category**

-**Findings:** Game and Family category have the most number of the applications in the store.
+**Findings:** This graph helps us visualize the amount of data we are working with each category.
+Through this bar graph we see that category of family and game have an enormous amount of entries where as other categories only have low number of entries.
+This poses issues with the accuracy in the random forrest.
+Because we believe that each category produces different characteristics of an app we concluded that family and game category will cause a unequal amount of trees pulling

+- should talk about the skewness

 ![](https://raw.githubusercontent.com/sunny7x7/TrendingApp/master/Visualization/number%20of%20data%20entries%20per%20category.png)